Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-Second, the computation relies on the so-called Page approximation~\cite{Page:1982fm, Brown:1986jy}, in which one evaluates the quantum stress-energy tensor by mapping to a conformally related spacetime.
+Second, the computation relies on the so-called Page approximation~\cite{Page:1982fm, Brown:1986jy}, in which one evaluates $\langle T_{\mu \nu} \rangle$ by mapping to a conformally related spacetime.
 However, this method requires that (i) the physical spacetime be static, (ii) the Weyl rescaling factor be time-independent, and (iii) the background metric be an Einstein metric with vanishing classical stress-energy tensor, so that all curvature arises from quantum backreaction.
-None of these assumptions hold in a critical spacetime, which is inherently non-static, dynamical, and supported by classical matter.
-Without nontrivial classical matter and hence no support of the background, it raises the question of what geometry the quantum effects are being computed in.
-If one instead interprets the quantum stress-energy tensor as a perturbative correction to an already existing classical critical spacetime, then it falls short of incorporating genuine backreaction from the collapsing matter itself, in essence resembling other approaches that merely add artificial quantum fluxes to the system.
+These assumptions are tailored to a stationary, effectively vacuum setting, whereas a generic critical collapse spacetime is dynamical and supported by nontrivial classical matter; accordingly, extra care is needed when translating conclusions between the two contexts.
+In the absence of nontrivial classical matter supporting the background, it is natural to ask how the underlying geometry is specified for the quantum calculation.
+Alternatively, if one views the $\langle T_{\mu \nu} \rangle$ as a perturbative correction around a prescribed classical critical spacetime, then the treatment does not attempt to model the coupled backreaction of quantum effects with the collapsing matter dynamics, and is closer in spirit to approaches that parameterize an effective quantum flux as an additional input.